Universal Creative: Attractions

-Universal's Volcano Bay
+Universal Volcano Bay

-Volcano Bay is Universal's first attempt at developing a water park.
-This project became the third park at Universal Orlando Resort after replacing Wet 'n Wild Orlando in 2017.
-The park icon is "Krakatau," a 200-foot-tall volcano at the center of the park.
-Volcano Bay brought a variety of new types of slides to the Orlando area.
-Including water coasters, capsule plunge slides, and slides that drop riders four feet above the pool below.
-Similarly to Disney's MagicBands, one of the biggest features of Volcano Bay is its TapuTapu wristband technology.
-Universal Creative further utilized this technology with the development of their Super Nintendo World areas.
+Universal Volcano Bay is Universal's first attempt at developing a water theme park.
+This project, the third park at Universal Orlando Resort, replaced Wet 'n Wild Orlando in 2017.
+At the center of the park is "Krakatau", a 200 ft volcano.
+Its slides include water coasters, capsule plunge slides, and slides that drop riders four feet above the pool below.
+Similarly to Disney's MagicBands, Volcano Bay uses TapuTapu wristband technology, which was later used in the Super Nintendo World areas.

 Jurassic World VelociCoaster

-VelociCoaster is Florida's fastest, tallest, and most intense launch coaster ever created, catapulting riders 155 feet into the air at speeds up to 70 mph.
-VelociCoaster features two high-speed launches powered by linear synchronous motors, a signature 155-foot-tall top hat, four inversions, and a first-of-its-kind barrel roll over water named the mosasaurs roll.
+VelociCoaster is said to be Florida's fastest, tallest, and most intense launch coaster, traveling at speeds up to 70 mph, and reaching a maximum height of 155 ft.
+VelociCoaster features two high-speed launches powered by linear synchronous motors, a top hat, four inversions, and an over-water heartline roll dubbed the "Mosasaurus Roll."

 Super Nintendo World

 Universal Studios Japan contains the world's first Super Nintendo World area.
 This area contains dozens of interactive elements, as well as two rides that let guests experience the world of the Super Mario franchise.
-Universal Creative worked closely with Nintendo, including Shigeru Miyamoto, to create an artistically accurate and innovative area.
-The rides in this land include Mario Kart: Koopa's Challenge, a technologically groundbreaking interactive dark ride that features augmented reality based on the Mario Kart spin-off franchise.
-Super Nintendo World makes use of "Power-Up Bands" to interact with certain elements in the land, such as the "Power-Up Band Key Challenges," and track high-scores through the official Universal Studios Japan smartphone application.
+Universal Creative worked closely with Nintendo, including Shigeru Miyamoto, to create the area.
+The rides in this land include Mario Kart: Koopa's Challenge, an interactive dark ride with augmented reality based on the Mario Kart spin-off franchise.
+Super Nintendo World uses "Power-Up Bands" that allow guests to interact with certain elements in the land, such as the "Power-Up Band Key Challenges", and track high scores through the official Universal Studios Japan smartphone application.

 Hagrid's Magical Creatures Motorbike Adventure

-Universal Creative's Hagrid's Magical Creatures Motorbike Adventure is considered to be the world's first "story coaster".
-The Creative team's coaster broke multiple records by being the first coaster in the U.S. to have a free-fall vertical drop (17 feet), catapulting guests 65 feet in the air at more than a 70-degree angle and then immediately dropping them back down in one movement, having the most launches of any coaster in the world (7 total), and containing the longest coaster track in Florida, measuring approximately a mile in length.
+Universal Creative's Hagrid's Magical Creatures Motorbike Adventure has 7 launches, more than most coasters, and contains the longest coaster track in Florida, measuring approximately 1 mi in length.
+The ride has a free-fall vertical drop of 17 ft, and it catapults guests 65 ft in the air at more than a 70-degree angle before immediately dropping them back down in one movement.
 The construction of this attraction also included planting a forest of 1,200 trees.

 Hagrid's Magical Creatures Motorbike Adventure won the Thea Award from the Themed Entertainment Association for outstanding achievement, the Best New Roller Coaster Award from Theme Park Insider, and was named "best new attraction installation of 2019" from the 2019 Golden Ticket Awards.